On this page is a list of frequently asked questions and answers about pest control services. If you have any other questions give us a call!

-A. Results vary depending on the type of pest, Products today are made to be slower acting which allows better control in the long term.
+A. This can vary depending on the level of infestation and type of pest.
+In most cases you should see results within 3-7 days.
+We warranty the treatment for 30 days and If activity persists we will return to retreat at no additional cost.
+Products today are made to be slower acting which allows better control in the long term.
 In some cases such as odorous house ants if there is a quick die off in the colony, they will split off to survive which makes the one colony turn into many.
-In most cases you should see a reduction in activity within 10-14 days.
+In most cases you should see a reduction in activity within 3-7 days.

 Q. Why should I hire a professional?

-Q. What should I look for in a pest control company?
+Q. What should I look for in a pest company?

-A. You will find companies that will give you a quote over the phone without seeing your home or the pest.
-In many cases these companies have to change their quote when they get on site.
+A. We can give you an idea of a cost based on the size of your home and the pest.
+Please keep in mind that there may be circumstances once an inspection is done on site that might change this cost.
 The law states that any person selling pest control must be licensed by the Department of Agriculture in that state.
-We don’t believe in a “cookie cutter” approach to service, which means doing an inspection to identify the pest and any conditions that are conducive to that pest.
-Also there are some cases that we find a treatment is not necessary which can’t be done over the phone.
+We do not believe in a “cookie cutter” approach to service, which means doing an inspection to identify the pest and any conditions that are conducive to that pest.
+Also, there are some cases that we find a treatment is not necessary which cannot be done over the phone.

 Q. Are the products safe?

 A. Most products that we use if not all of them have a lower LD50 than table salt.
 Regardless of what the product what is important for “safety” is where and how these materials are used to limit exposure.
 At Complete we believe it is our responsibility to keep your family and Pets safe.

 Q. What are health risks associated with common pests?